 When parents split up, there will be many changes that happen during and after that children will feel anxious about.
 It is important that you consider what you can do to reduce the impact on your child.

-Children will have different reactions to your separation.
-Signs that your child may be finding your separation or divorce particularly difficult to cope with can include:
+Signs that a child is finding their parents separation difficult to cope with can include:

 - Becoming withdrawn